Michigan State kept ties to coach accused of sexual abuse - Philly

 She also attached a photo of George sitting with Butler at a girls' national volleyball tournament in Florida last year, when multiple players for other teams wore T-shirts citing allegations against Butler.
 The photo was from a report by Jacksonville's First Coast News television.

 In a Jan.
-19 letter , Hogshead-Makar said the university had obligations to avoid dealing with Butler under Title IX, the federal law forbidding sex discrimination in education.
-Michigan State did not respond.
+19 letter, Hogshead-Makar said the university had obligations to avoid dealing with Butler under Title IX, the federal law forbidding sex discrimination in education.
+Michigan State didn't respond.

-"Therefore, it is not only your moral, but also your legal duty to make sure that Rick Butler is unable to harm more athletes," she wrote in the note to then-MSU President Lou Anna Simon and Jessica Norris, the school's director of Title IX efforts.

-In response to a similar email last year from part-time volleyball coach and activist Chris Murdock, associate athletic director Shelley Appelbaum said issues surrounding Butler were "still unfolding" and that the university would "monitor the situation."
+In response to a similar note by email last year from part-time volleyball coach and activist Chris Murdock, associate athletic director Shelley Appelbaum said issues surrounding Butler were "still unfolding" and the university would "monitor the situation."

 Butler sounded confident in a statement to PrepVolleyball.com after the Amateur Athletic Union cancelled his membership, saying he emailed 600 families about the AAU action and that no families pulled kids from his programs.
 Those programs, he added, "will not miss a beat."